Prescriptions for Papers

 Restricted papers share a significant amount of common content.
 Students may therefore receive credit for only one of the papers listed.
 For example JAPA101 Basic Japanese: Part A is a restriction for JAPA231 Japanese for Beginners 2: Part A. Restricted papers may not be used to satisfy prerequisite or corequisite requirements.

 The required books which may be listed under some of the prescriptions are a conservative list only.
 Additional required books may be prescribed during the academic year.
 Lists of recommended reading are usually included in the paper outline provided by the department concerned.

-The internal assessment/examination ratio is provided for all papers.
-The ratio indicates how much of the paper is internally assessed and how much is formally examined.
-The ratio 1:0 means a paper is fully internally assessed, while the ratio 1:1 shows that the assessment for the paper is evenly weighted between internal assessment and an examination.
+The internal assessment/examination weighting is provided for all papers.
+The weighting sets out how much of the paper is internally assessed and how much is formally examined, as percentages of the total mark.
+The weighting 100:0 means a paper is fully internally assessed, while the ratio 50:50 shows that the assessment for the paper is evenly weighted between internal assessment and an examination.
 Examinations are scheduled in a formal examination period.
 All A semester papers which are not fully internally assessed will be examined at mid-year unless otherwise specified.
 Tests that form part of the internal assessment requirements may be held outside normal lecture hours.

 Teaching activities for all undergraduate papers are listed in the Timetable.
 Teaching activities, including lectures, tutorials, laboratories and workshops, are scheduled to last 50 minutes and begin on the hour until (and including) 12 noon, and at 10 minutes past the hour from 1:10 p.m.
 This allows a lunch break of 20 minutes from 12:50 p.m. to 1:10 p.m. for students with continuous teaching activity commitments.
 Normal teaching hours are between 8.00 a.m. and 6.00 p.m.